 Opening Doors

-A man named Darren from Tulsa, Oklahoma shared his story on March 24, 2009 at the website True Ghost Tales.
+On March 24, 2009, a man named Darren Evans from Tulsa, Oklahoma shard his own story at the website True Ghost Tales.
 He’d long been fascinated with the occult, particularly Ouija boards, and had experienced many strange phenomena.
 He was also shocked, he said, “by how many times ZOZO showed up even in many different states and many different Ouija boards.”

 Zozo, it would seem, can be found everywhere.